 The distance we travel is 20 miles round trip but over the years we’ve talked with other customers who travel from as far as Gilbert, Cave Creek to Litchfield Park and Tonopah.
 Best part of our visit is seeing Denise and her staff ~ all so cheerful and very knowledgeable about water and the many water-related products available in the store.

-Everybody appreciates having good clean refreshing purified drinking to keep hydrated and healthy.
+Everybody appreciates having good clean refreshing purified drinking water to keep hydrated and healthy.
 A mom and her son drive 27 miles from Gilbert.
 An NBA All-Star, Grant Hill, comes to Water Connection and fills his own bottles.
 We always enjoyed serving Sandra Day o’Connor, first woman to the Supreme Court of the United States of America.

 Water Connection has the best tasting water and Hawaiian Shaved Ice in AZ!!
 I also purchased a water cooler, bottles & other drinking water related items.
 It is family owned and they make you feel like family right when you are first greeted at the door (especially by Daisy).
 I live in Avondale AZ have been a customer since 1999 (Before Y2K) I really bought alot of water back then!!
 A few years later my mom (who lives in Peoria) asked me to pick her up on the way to get water.
 She loves the great tasting water and her friends says “It’s refreshing”.
 Once a month I travel 110 miles roundtrip (my husband & I call it the 3 hr tour) but I don’t mind the Quality time spent with my mom and Great tasting water, Ice, and Hawaiian shaved Ice.